ankane/distribute_reads/README.md

 DistributeReads.replication_lag
 ```

-Most of the time, Makara does a great job automatically routing queries to replicas.
+Most of the time, ActiveRecordProxyAdapters does a great job automatically routing queries to replicas.
 If it incorrectly routes a query to primary, you can use:

 ```ruby
 distribute_reads(replica: true) do